 In addition to all that, the size variety of these does not disappoint either.
 It ranges from S-2XL, with three different length options available.
 And with the adjustable legs and elastic waist, it should be really simple to get these in a size that fits you perfectly.

 If you are normally between sizes, I would recommend you go a size down with these, since they are a bit on the bigger side.
 Especially with the wide, roomy legs that aren’t at all restrictive.

 If you are looking to get waterproof pants for your child, you can’t go wrong with the Marmot Youth PreCip pants.
 For one, Marmot is an excellent outdoor gear brand, which tends to have some super pricey gear.
 But these pants for kids are actually surprisingly affordable, at least when compared to some of their options for adults.

 One thing that might be an issue is that you can’t choose the length of the pants.
 They feature a 24” inseam – you can’t do anything about it if it’s too short for your little one, and I am sorry about that.
 But if it’s too long, you can always tighten up the legs, to avoid the bottom of the pants dragging on the ground.
-The Marmot pants feature both zippers and snap closure at the ankles, so they are pretty adjustable.
+The Marmot pants feature both a snap closure and ankle zips, so they are pretty adjustable.

-The zipper also makes it easier to fit these over bulky boots, and it allows you to air out the pants from time to time, in case they start getting a bit too hot.
-Which shouldn’t happen often because they are very breathable, but nonetheless it’s nice to have the option.
+The zipper also makes it easier to fit these over bulky hiking boots, and it allows you to air out the waterproof hiking pants from time to time, in case they start getting a bit too hot.
+This shouldn’t happen often because they are very breathable, but nonetheless, it’s nice to have the option.